ErichDylus/Open-Source-Law/forms/legal/Unincorporated Nonprofit Association Charter Form (DC).md

 (d) “**DAO Member**” has the meaning assigned to it in Section III(a) of this Charter.

-(e) “**DAO Property** means any Token or other asset, right or property licensed to or on deposit with or owned, held, custodied, controlled or possessed by or on behalf of the DAO, including any Token on deposit with or held, controlled, possessed by or on deposit with the Designated Smart Contract.
+(e) “**DAO Property**" means any Token or other asset, right or property licensed to or on deposit with or owned, held, custodied, controlled or possessed by or on behalf of the DAO, including any Token on deposit with or held, controlled, possessed by or on deposit with the Designated Smart Contract.

 (f) “**Designated Blockchain**” means at any given time, the version of the digital blockchain ledger that at least a majority of nodes running the Designated Client on the Designated Blockchain Network recognize as canonical as of such time in accordance with the Consensus Rules.